rostislav-nikitin/socOS/README.md

     ```
     This kind of files should be included in the code segment inclide block of the your appication app.asm file

+* extension	- represented by the "{extension_name}_cseg.asm" assembler file that contains some common procedures, which extends AVR assemler functionality.
 ## The structure of the app.asm:
 The app.asm in an entry point of the firmware application.
 In most cased you will start you new firmware application there.
 This is it structure.